 The Dating Rut

 Many couples fall into a dating rut at some point in their relationships.
+Sometimes in a relationship, this is common for partners, as stated in the gfa system, this is normal, the question is how can two people avoid discord in the relationship. ties and what they can do to add more flavor to it, find out more at this Website.
 The rut may occur soon after they start dating, after they get engaged, or more commonly, after they get married and the honeymoon glow wears off.
 It happens.
 We fall in and we fall out of making dating a priority.
 One of the best pieces of advice I’ve heard is this: “No matter how long you’ve been together, you still have to date your spouse.”
 This tip is incredibly true.
 Unfortunately, we often accept the inevitable dating rut as “the norm.”
 My husband and I have gone through intentional seasons of trying to go on more dinner dates together, but after awhile, even going to dinner and a movie was boring.
 Our solution?
 We came up with creative, unique, and even some FREE dates to go on in the fall to keep our dating life fresh.

 There are so many ways to rekindle the romance in the fall!
 It’s literally one of the most beautiful times of the year.
 Fall is all about being cozy, crunching leaves, anticipating the holidays, football, chili, and enjoying the great outdoors.
 Fall weather is fabulous with cooler air and multicolored scenery.
 So, in order to capitalize on what Mother Nature has already ushered in, we came up with some free ideas to try out this fall.